Volvo 144 Series (1966-74)

 3. **Technical Specifications**: The 144 featured a 1.8L B18 engine initially, which was later upgraded to a 2.0L B20 engine.
 These engines were known for their reliability and power, making the 144 a competitive rally car.

 4. **Notable Rallies**: One of the significant events was the 2012 London to Cape Town World Cup Rally, where a 1970 Volvo 144 finished 6th overall.
+The London to Cape Town World Cup Rally is a challenging long-distance rally that captures the spirit of the original World Cup Rallies from the 1970s.

-1. **Origins**: The rally draws inspiration from the successful London-Sydney Marathon rallies of the late 1960s⁴.
+1. **Origins**: The rally draws inspiration from the successful London-Sydney Marathon rallies of the late 1960s.
 The first World Cup Rally was held in 1970, linking the Wembley football stadium in London with the next World Cup venue in Mexico City.

 2. **Route and Challenges**: The rally covers a vast distance, requiring participants to navigate through diverse and often difficult terrains.
 It is designed as a "press on" driver's challenge with time trials and a strict time schedule to be maintained every day.